benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
+- I'm pretty intrigued by `@pika/web`
+- Drew is going to be talking about it
+  * And the ES modules it depends on
-- At this same time in the FE track
+- Tomorrow afternoon in the FE track
-- If you wanna know more about how React's efficient rendering engine works
-- Anthony is explaining the Virtual "DOM", reconciliation and more

 /////
 <!-- .slide: data-background="url(../../img/nav-react/erin-simmons-382355-sea-life-unsplash.jpg) no-repeat center" data-background-size="cover" -->